abidkhan484/Agri-Insight-Backend/README.md

 # Agri Insight Backend (LangChain + FastAPI)

-This backend fetches YouTube playlist videos, retrieves their transcripts, embeds them using LangChain, and stores them in a Supabase vector database.
+This backend fetches YouTube playlist videos, retrieves their transcripts, embeds them using LangChain, and stores them in a PostgreSQL vector database with pgvector.
 Built with FastAPI.

 ## Setup